 A note on heat

 When I began cooking sambar from Amma’s book I would reduce the amount of chillies, more out of nervousness at the amount that she uses than anything else.
 However I now use what she recommends.
 It is spicy but not at all too spicy.
 Please do experiment with the amounts, especially if you are not used to eating a lot of spicy dishes.
+Of course, it will depend on the type of chillies that you use too.

-Choosing and Preparing Vegetables for Buttermilk Sambar
+Choosing and Preparing Vegetables for Moru Sambar

 The best vegetables to use for this are eggplant, okra or drumstick.
 Otherwise use potatoes, chow chow or ashgourd.
 Amma says that any other vegetable is third-rate, but I have used fresh peas in the second recipe and they were delightful.